Home » Can You Spay or Neuter A Parrot? (Fixing Birds)

 Can You Spay or Neuter A Parrot?
 (Fixing Birds)

-Cancerous tumors in reproductive organs may also necessitate spaying or neutering.
-A vet will assess a bird with blood tests, radiographs, ultrasound, CT scans, and exploratory surgery before removing the ovaries, uterus, and testicles.
+A vet will assess a parrot’s health with blood tests, radiographs, ultrasound, CT scans, and exploratory surgery.
+If a problem is identified, they’ll surgically remove the ovaries, uterus, or testicles.

 The location of avian reproductive organs means that surgery is dangerous.
 A parrot could bleed to death if the vein connected to the ovaries and testes is accidentally cut.